PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Now we're talking serious Python debugging!

-Ever wish you had a `repl>>>` prompt that you could run while your program is running.
+Ever wish you had a `repl>>>` prompt that you could run while your program is running?
 Well, that's pretty much what you're getting with the PySimpleGUI debugger Main Window!
 Cool, huh?
-If you're not impressed, go get a cup of coffee and walk off that distraction in your head before carring on because we're in to some seriously cool shit here....
+If you're not impressed, go get a cup of coffee and walk off that distraction in your head before carrying on because we're in to some seriously cool shit here....

 You'll find that this window has 2 tabs, one is labelled `Variables` and the other is labelled `REPL & Watches`